-Specialty licenses, such as those for handling hazardous materials and different types of steering systems, may be required for specific jobs.
+There are also more specialized licenses which could be required for specific jobs.
+These would include jobs that involve the transportation of hazardous materials, the use of double or triple trailers, or the transportation of passengers.
 Experience with specialty supply chains, such as ensuring that refrigerated or frozen foods are handled properly (the ‘cold chain’), is not a license but may require certification.

-- Records on driver health, safety, and working conditions compiled by the Federal Motor Carrier Safety Administration (FMCSA) and the National Institute for Occupational Safety and Health (NIOSH).
+- Additional records pertaining to driver health, safety, and working conditions obtained from the Federal Motor Carrier Safety Administration and the National Institute for Occupational Safety and Health.

-It’s also important to note that if your company’s routes cross national borders, a license and background check that complies with the applicable country’s regulations will also be required.
+It’s also important to note that you may face additional regulations if your company’s routes cross national borders.
+If so, you will need to make sure that your truck driver screening process complies with the foreign country’s applicable regulations.

 Collaborate on an ongoing basis with schools that offer CDL training, advises Lynn Willey, Placement Specialist with Southeast Community College in Lincoln, Nebraska.
 Southeast goes beyond the standard job fairs by asking local transportation employers to serve on panels that coach student drivers in the interview process and with soft skills.

-There are a number of good reasons why a trucking company would want to seek greater diversity in their drivers.
+There are a number of good reasons why a trucking company would want to seek greater diversity when it comes to truck driver hiring.
 Not only is it a good approach to human resources, but it also provides a number of tangible benefits to the company.
 Consider how the following groups could benefit your business.

 Veterans.
 Former service members are often skilled at driving large vehicles, have considerable training under their belt, and are adept at learning new mechanical systems.